slaclab/sdf-docs/accounts-and-access.md

 We recommend that you connect to our load balanced SSH service at

 ```
-sdf.slac.stanford.edu
+sdf-login.slac.stanford.edu
 ```

-?> __Note:__ Our load balanced endpoint at `sdf` does not currently forward kerberised keys, as such only password and ssh-key authentication is support at this time.

-Otherwise, you can also log in individually to our current pool of servers at
+Otherwise, you can also log in individually to one of our current pool of servers at

 ```
 sdf-login01.slac.stanford.edu